-"Even as an adult you can understand that going to court makes you a little nervous, but imagine you're a 13-year-old speaking in front of a stranger, and you know your abuser is in there."
+Rider recalls an instance when one American chapter accompanied a BACA child in court.
+"Even as an adult, you can understand that going to court makes you a little nervous, but imagine you're a 13-year-old speaking in front of a stranger, and you know your abuser is in there."

 Since they officially began their interventions last fall, the Montreal chapter says they have assisted a number of children, though Rider doesn't want to disclose exact figures.

 As we talk, the bikers gather to demonstrate what goes into the bear "ceremony."
-One by one, the leather-clad men hug each other, sandwiching the stuffed animal between leather vests and eagle pins.
+One by one, the leather-clad men hug one another, sandwiching the stuffed animal between leather vests and eagle pins.

-As the group sits down for their meeting, Rider takes to the makeshift stage to deliver a speech.
+As the group sits down for its meeting, Rider takes to the makeshift stage to deliver a speech.
 Around him, about 30 bikers—men and women of all ages—listen attentively.

-"We don't care about the abuser, we're there for the kids," he said.
+"We don't care about the abuser," he says.
+"We're there for the kids."

-He says police know about the group's activities, and that B.A.C.A. always contacts them when the chapter pays its initial visit to a child.
-"We'll advise local police, let them know who we are, what's the reason why we're there, why there are 30 bikers on a dead end street."
+He says police know about the group's activities, and that BACA always contacts them when the chapter pays its initial visit to a child.
+"We'll advise local police, let them know who we are, what's the reason why we're there, why there are thirty bikers on a dead end street."